i066088/odata-jpa-mini/README.md

 * Navigation is not implemented
 * Several query options are not implemented, such as $select and $expand
 * Entity id's must all be Long!
 This is quite bad but I don't know how to solve it yet.
+* No OData metadata (is this really a limitation?)

 ## Comparison between OData and JPA